 This analysis is represented in the dashboard as a stacked bar chart.
 Each stacked bar shows the share of households in each income group that are cost burdened and severely cost burdened.
-For example, 95 percent of extremely low-income renter households with young children in Tulare County are cost burdened.
-Eighty-one percent of extremely low-income renter households with young children experience severe cost burden.
+For example, 73 percent of low-income renter households with young children in Tulare County are cost burdened.
+Forty-four percent of low-income renter households with young children experience severe cost burden.